ymgw55/segment-anything-edge-detection/README.md

 This repository provides code for performing edge detection using the Automatic Mask Generation (AMG) of the Segment Anything Model (SAM).
 Since the code used in the paper is not currently available to the public, this implementation is based on the descriptions provided in the paper.

-The image on the left is taken from the BSDS dataset.
+The image on the left is taken from the BSDS.
 The center is the ground truth edge.
 The image on the right is the result of applying edge detection.

 ## Requirements
 This repository assumes that you can already use a SAM model.